coleifer/peewee/docs/peewee/database.rst

    $ pip install "psycopg[binary]"  # Psycopg3.

-To connect to a Postgresql database, we will use :py:class:`PostgresqlDatabase`.
+To connect to a Postgresql database, we will use :class:`PostgresqlDatabase`.
 The first parameter is always the name of the database, and after that you can specify arbitrary `psycopg2 <https://www.psycopg.org/docs/module.html#psycopg2.connect>`_ or `psycopg3 <https://www.psycopg.org/psycopg3/docs/api/module.html#psycopg.connect>`_